jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/ISC2-Cloud-Security-Report-2022.md

 gave that response eight years ago when this survey started (see Figure 5).

-**Figure 5:** Percentage indicating compromise is “more likely to occur than not” in the next 12 months.
+![Figure 5: Percentage indicating compromise is “more likely to occur than not” in the next 12 months.]

-*   A line graph showing the percentage of respondents indicating that a successful attack is somewhat or very likely and very likely from 2014 to 2022.
-The percentage of respondents indicating that a successful attack is somewhat or very likely has increased from 51.9% in 2014 to 76.1% in 2022.
-The percentage of respondents indicating that a successful attack is very likely has increased from 8.5% in 2014 to 35.1% in 2022.

 The best we can say is that the rate of increase in the combined total has slowed to half a percentage point in this survey, after